EndPointCorp/end-point-blog/2021/01/19/monads.html.md

       }
     }
   }

+  return null;
 }
 ```

 This works well and we still can understand it just fine.
 We're used to writing code like this.
 However, there's no denying that we've poluted our main algorithm somewhat with some boilerplate.
 The code is not as succint nor its intent as obvious anymore.
 It would be great if we could move all that null checking logic elsewhere, and reuse it easily.
 That would clean up this code.
-Lets see how monads can enter the picture and help us out here.
+Let's see how monads can enter the picture and help us out here.

 Let's define a new monad type to help us with this.
 In modern JavaScript, we can use a class to model our monad: